+The District will collaborate with community-based organizations on how to work effectively with interpreters and families.

+As materials become available, the District will make reasonable efforts to implement the toolkit developed by the Language Access Technical Assistance Program of the Center for the Improvement of Student Learning, established in RCW 28A.300.130, including the self-assessment, guide, and best practices.

-Each school and District office will, consistent with this policy and procedure, provide free oral interpretation services to all parents who require language services in order to communicate effectively during any interaction with the District significant to the student’s education.
-Additionally, each school and District office will provide free translation of vital documents as required below in Section 8.
+Each school and District office will, consistent with this policy and procedure, provide free oral interpretation services to those parents/family members who require language services to communicate effectively during any interaction with the District that is significant to the student’s education.
+Additionally, each school and District office will provide free translation of vital documents as required below.

-All interpretation and translation will be provided by competent and fluent speakers of that language as demonstrated by certification or similar means.
+All interpretation and translation will be provided by competent professionals as demonstrated by certification or similar means.
 The District will take reasonable steps to ensure that interpreters and translators have the knowledge in both languages of any specialized terms or concepts to be used in the communication at issue, and that they have been trained in the role of an interpreter or translator, the ethics of interpreting and translating, and the need to maintain confidentiality.
-In the event that the District cannot provide an interpreter that is either certified or employed by a vendor to provide interpretation services after taking all reasonable steps to do so, the District must still take reasonable steps to ensure that the interpreter utilized is trained regarding the role of an interpreter, the ethics of interpreting and translating, and the need to maintain confidentiality.
+The District will take reasonable steps to ensure that the interpreter utilized is trained regarding the role of an interpreter, the ethics of interpreting and translating, and the need to maintain confidentiality.

-Parents may voluntarily choose to decline the District’s offer of an interpreter and choose instead to rely on an adult friend/companion or relative for language and interpretation services, but school staff may not suggest this as an alternative to providing appropriate language and interpretation services.
+The Parent is welcome to invite additional persons for support and that person may participate in discussions.
+Although a parent may decline the District’s offer to provide an interpreter, the district or school should consider whether having a qualified interpreter present as the communication lead is still required.
 Students and other minor children under the age of 18 may not serve as interpreters for school staff and parents during any formal or informal meeting or process.

-The District will facilitate staff access to appropriate interpretation and translation services in order to communicate with LEP parents consistent with federal and/or state law and this policy and procedure.
-If no interpreter can be present, District staff should utilize a language bank, resource line or online service to communicate with parents.
+The District will facilitate staff access to appropriate interpretation and translation services in order to communicate with parents and families with limited English proficiency consistent with federal and/or state law and this policy and procedure.
+The District will strive to be aware of and plan for the language access needs within the district.
+For a planned program, activity, meeting, or event, staff should initiate the request for language aid or services at least three days ahead of time.
+The District or school will take steps to respond to such a request as soon as possible after it is received.
+For unplanned and urgent communication, staff should request language assistance and try to arrange for such as soon as it is known that language assistance is needed.
+If an interpreter cannot be found that day, the school or District should maintain open communication with the requester to schedule an interpreted meeting as soon as possible.
+If no interpreter can be present, District staff should utilize remote interpreting services to communicate with parents and families.

 The following interpretation and translation services are currently available in the District: Note: Include here a list of interpretation and translation services available within the District, with instructions for accessing them.
 District staff will be informed of when and how to access interpretation and translation services available within the District and the administrator responsible for ensuring the availability of such services.
 Note: Insert here: “District staff may contact, ___________________, by phone at (xxx) xxx-xxxx or at XXXX@XXXXXX with questions or concerns, or to obtain information or assistance regarding interpretation and translation services.”

-District administrators, including those involved with registration and enrollment, certificated staff and other appropriate staff as determined by the superintendent, will receive guidance and information regarding:
+District administrators, including those involved with registration and enrollment, certificated staff, and other appropriate staff as determined by the superintendent, will receive guidance and information regarding: